top of page

 5. Can you afford the franchise?

-One of the major causes of business failure is under capitalization.
-While the franchisor will be able to give you a good idea of the start-up costs, sometimes these will vary due to leasehold improvements needs and other valuables.
-You will need enough money to not only open your franchise, but to run it until such a time as it is profitable.
+One of the major causes of business failure is undercapitalization.
+While the franchisor will be able to give you a good idea of the start-up costs, sometimes these will vary due to leasehold improvement needs and other valuables.
+You will need enough money to not only open your franchise but to run it until such a time as it is profitable.

-For some franchises, that may take a year, for some it could cash flow from day 1.
-Remember, it is better to start out with more money than you think you will need rather than less.
+For some franchises, that may take a year, for some, it could cash flow from day 1.
+Remember, it is better to start with more money than you think you will need rather than less.

 6. Have you carefully studied the legal documents?